 Don and Tammy Bingham have been residents of Owen County for 25 years.
 After college, Don pursued a career in food distribution ultimately becoming the Director of Operations and Purchasing for Beasley Food Service.
 Excited about the potential for growth of the county, Don accepted the opportunity to become the Owen County Economic Development Coordinator in February 2018.
 Don and Tammy enjoy connecting with the community through their affiliations with the Farmers Market, theater productions, and other numerous local events.

-Kaitlen Allen has been a resident of Owen County her entire life and is so happy to call it "Home."
+Kaitlen Allen has been a resident of Owen County her entire life and is so pleased to call it "Home."
 Kaitlen enjoys giving back to the community.
-She began her career with the Owen County YMCA as a Dance and Gymnastics Coordinator.
-This position allowed her to work directly with the community and its families.
-She is excited to begin her new position as Administrative Assistant for the Chamber.
+She began her career with the Owen County Family YMCA as the Youth Dance, Gymnastics, and Cheer Coordinator.
+This position allows her to work directly with the community and its families.
+She is excited to take on this position as Administrative Assistant for the Chamber.
 She hopes to make a difference in her home town and is excited to have the opportunity to give back to the community that she loves so dearly.